loiht2/ml-platform-training-job/TESTING_SUMMARY.md

 ### 4. Update Training Container

-**Your training container needs to be updated** to read from `TUNING_CONFIG` instead of individual environment variables.
+**Your training container needs to be updated** to read from `TRAINING_CONFIG` instead of individual environment variables.

 **Quick Migration**:
 ```python